This is my ninth ACC Basketball Preview for Hubpages. My degree is in literature and education and I've always enjoyed ACC basketball.

-The ACC is coming off one of its worst NCAA Tournament performances in decades, and, while the conference does have 18 of the top 100 recruits signed and the potential to add more, only six of those rank in the top 45 prospects in the country, which represents a downturn in recruiting overall.
-A significant portion of the conference is currently working to fill apparent holes in their rotations through an active transfer market.
-This will easily be the busiest offseason in the history of college basketball; transfers have been granted a one-time waiver for immediate eligibility for the upcoming season, while another rule granting everyone that played last season an additional year of eligibility means that productive graduating seniors are being looked at in much the same way as underclassmen that are draft prospects (injuries and missing the NCAA Tournament are factors likely to come into play).
+The ACC is coming off one of its worst NCAA Tournament performances in decades, and, while the conference does add 18 of the top 100 high school recruits in the country, only six rank among the top 60 prospects, which represents a significant downturn in recruiting overall.
+Multiple teams are currently working to fill apparent holes in their rotations through an active transfer market, and that process isn't going well either.
+This has already been the busiest offseason in the history of college basketball; transfers have been granted a one-time waiver for immediate eligibility for the upcoming season, while another rule granting everyone that played last season an additional year of eligibility means that productive graduating seniors are being looked at in much the same way as underclassmen that are draft prospects (injuries and missing the NCAA Tournament are factors likely to come into play).
 The NBA Draft is still a huge factor as well, and more players are leaving early for non-guaranteed opportunities overseas and in the G League every year.
-Those decisions will in turn impact potential rotations and inspire even more transfers.
-Free agency for over 350 Division I basketball programs is well underway.
+Those decisions are in turn impacting potential rotations and inspiring even more transfers.
+Free agency for over 350 Division I basketball programs is slowly winding down, and at this point the ACC appears to be in line for six NCAA Tournament berths at most next March.

 *This article will be updated as personnel changes unfold, and it will be expanded and become significantly more specific once rosters finally become settled.